All the hi-fi equipment on this page has been sold, but feel free to browse!

 I’ve just completed a full service on her and replaced the power cord, lead-out cable and installed a new stylus.
 This deck is ready for a new home and should be a reliable player for many years to come.

 Great buying at just $350.

 The Marantz CD-52 Mark 2 was one of the most widely acclaimed players at its price point.
 The CD-52 mark 2 was on sale from around 1993, following the huge success of the original CD-52.
 The mark 2 iteration featured Elna Silmic and Cerafine capacitors in critical areas and sounded quite a bit nicer than the original 52.

-Like all older players, this one is made better than anything affordable now, and uses a highly reliably, classic Philips transport.
+Like all older players, this one is made better than anything affordable now and uses a highly reliable, classic Philips transport.
 The player would make a perfect transport or second deck.
 I’ve just serviced, lubricated her, and cleaned the laser optics.
 She is yours for just $250.

 Check out this stunning Ortofon MC Rohmann statement moving coil cartridge.

 Like new, with box and papers, but sadly missing stylus and cantilever after a cleaning mishap.